 May 8 - An official with the U.S. State Department announces that North Korea has handed over thousands of documents pertaining to its nuclear activities, especially related to its production of plutonium, to visiting U.S. official Sohn Kim.
 Another official puts the number of documents at 18,000 to 19,000.

 June 27 - North Korea destroys a water cooling tower at the Yongbyon facility, where officials now acknowledge they extracted plutonium to build nuclear weapons.
 The massive implosion is intended to be a powerful public symbol of a move to end nuclear activities by the communist nation.

 September 24 - At the request of North Korea, the IAEA removes surveillance equipment and seals from the Yongbyon nuclear facility.

-October 11 - U.S. State Department spokesman Sear McCormack announces that North Korea has been removed from the U.S. list of states that sponsor terrorism.
+October 11 - U.S. State Department spokesman Sean McCormack announces that North Korea has been removed from the U.S. list of states that sponsor terrorism.